inclusionAI/UI-Venus/README.md

   <em>A <strong>general-purpose foundation GUI agent</strong> for mobile apps, web platforms, and desktop operating systems — scaling <strong>environments, tasks, and feedback</strong> jointly within one closed-loop perception–reasoning–action agent.</em>
 </p>

-## 🌟 What's New in UI-Venus 2
+## 🌟 What's New in UI-Venus-2

-Compared with UI-Venus 1.5, we introduce:
+Compared with UI-Venus-1.5, we introduce:

 - 📱 **Scaled multilingual mobile environments:** A substantially expanded executable mobile pool covering Chinese and English app ecosystems, paired with a **deep-research-driven query-generation** strategy that grounds task queries in real application functionality — improving the accuracy, validity, and executability of generated instructions.
 - 🖥️ **Computer use, built from the ground up:** Dedicated desktop operating-system capabilities constructed from scratch through computer-use data collection and task-specific training, extending the UI-Venus family to **mobile, web, and OS interaction in one unified end-to-end agent**.